 Deep energy retrofit explained

-A Deep energy retrofit (abbreviated as DER) can be broadly categorized as an energy conservation measure in an existing building also leading to an overall improvement in the building performance.
-While there is no exact definition for a deep energy retrofit, it can be defined as a whole-building analysis and construction process, that aims at achieving on-site energy use minimization in a building by 50% or more compared to the baseline energy use (calculated using utility bills analysis) making use of existing technologies, materials and construction practices.[1]
-[2] Such a retrofit reaps multifold (energy and non-energy) benefits beyond energy cost savings, unlike conventional energy retrofit.
+A Deep Energy Retrofit (abbreviated as DER) is an energy conservation project in an existing building that leads to an overall improvement in building performance.
+While there is no exact definition for a deep energy retrofit, it can be characterized as a whole-building analysis and construction process that aims to reduce on-site energy use by 50% or more using existing technologies, materials and construction practices.[1]
+[2] Reductions are calculated against baseline energy use using data from utility bills.
+Such a retrofit reaps multifold (energy and non-energy) benefits beyond energy cost savings, unlike conventional energy retrofit.
 It may also involve remodeling the building to achieve a harmony in energy, indoor air quality, durability, and thermal comfort.[3]
 An integrated project delivery method is recommended for a deep energy retrofit project.[4]
 An over-time approach in a deep energy retrofitting project provides a solution to the large upfront costs problem in all-at-once execution of the project.

-A deep energy retrofit is a whole-building analysis and construction process that uses to achieve much larger energy savings than conventional energy retrofits.
-Deep energy retrofits can be applied to both residential and non-residential (“commercial”) buildings.
+A deep energy retrofit is a whole-building analysis and construction process that achieves much larger energy savings than conventional energy retrofits.
+Deep energy retrofits can be applied to both residential and non-residential ("commercial") buildings.
 A deep energy retrofit typically results in energy savings of 30 percent or more, perhaps spread over several years, and may significantly improve the building value.[5]

 Climate Change

 See also: climate change.
 82% of final energy consumption in buildings was supplied by fossil fuels in 2015.
 The energy-related emissions account for the environmental impact due to a building.[6]
 The Global Status Report 2017 prepared by the International Energy Agency (IEA) for the Global Alliance for Buildings and Construction (GABC) highlights the significance of the buildings and construction sector in global energy consumption and related emissions again.[7]
-Deep energy retrofits in existing building stocks is critical to achieve the global climate goals laid down in the Paris Agreement.
+Deep energy retrofits will assist in achieving the global climate goals laid down in the Paris Agreement.

 Deep energy retrofits vs. Conventional energy retrofits

 Conventional energy retrofits focus on isolated system upgrades (i.e. lighting and (HVAC) Heating, ventilation, and air conditioning equipment).
-These retrofits are generally simple and fast, but they often miss opportunity for saving more energy cost-effectively.[8]
+While these retrofits are generally simple, fast and comparatively inexpensive, deep energy retrofits, while expensive, replace systems to be more energy efficient.[8]

-Deep energy retrofits require a systems-thinking approach than the traditional approach followed for a conventional retrofit – home weatherization or typical home performance upgrade.
-Systems thinking approach is a step ahead of traditional analysis by evaluating the interactions between the different isolated components in the building.
-For example, Home Performance with ENERGY STAR offers a comprehensive, whole-house approach to improving your home's energy efficiency, comfort and safety while helping to reduce the energy costs only by up to 20%.[9]
-In addition to the efficiency measures taken for a building, a deep energy retrofit requires occupants’ proactive role in energy conservation.
-This approach must take into account all the energy uses in the home, as well as the activities of the occupants.
-Deep energy retrofit projects are evidence to the fact that technology is available to set the thresholds of energy savings to a limit much higher than that achieved by a conventional retrofits.
+Deep energy retrofits require a systems-thinking approach compared to the traditional approach followed for a conventional retrofit – home weatherization or typical home performance upgrade.
+Systems thinking evaluates the interactions between the different isolated components in the building.
+For example, Home Performance with ENERGY STAR offers a comprehensive, whole-house approach to improving a home's energy efficiency, comfort and safety while helping to reduce the energy costs by up to 20%.[9]
+In addition to the efficiency measures taken for a building, a deep energy retrofit requires occupants' proactive role in energy conservation.
+This approach usually takes into account all the energy uses in the home, as well as the activities of the occupants.

-Deep energy retrofits achieve much greater energy efficiency by taking a whole-building approach, addressing many systems at once.[10]
-It is most economical and convenient to take this approach on buildings with overall poor efficiency performance, with multiple systems nearing the end of useful life, and perhaps other reasons.[11]
+Deep energy retrofits achieve greater energy efficiency by taking a whole-building approach, addressing many systems at once.[10]
+It is usually more economical and convenient to take this approach on buildings with overall poor efficiency performance, with multiple systems nearing the end of useful life, and perhaps other reasons.[11]

 Occupant behavior